 Parallel construction of the reducible complex.
 After boundary vertices are marked, we spawn one thread per partition.
 Firstly, the threads split the simplicial complex obtained from the read operation to construct one reducible complex per partition.
-As the non-boundary simplices of a partition belong to a contiguous memory space, cache misses incurred in the iterations over these simplices to construct the reducible complex in parallel are minimized.
+We allocate memory pools for each partition and ensure that simplices which belong to the same partition are assigned to the same memory pool.
+As data locality is maintained for the non-boundary simplices of a partition, cache misses incurred in the iterations over these simplices to construct the reducible complex in parallel are greatly reduced.
+This step is crucial in improving the performance of the multicore algorithm.

 For the set of boundary simplices, all the threads have to iterate over the same memory space but this does not greatly affect performance due to the small size of the boundary compared to the size of the partitions.